gdsbook/book/notebooks/12_feature_engineering.md

     facet.set_title(f"{k_neighbors} neighbors")
 ```

 Focusing in on central San Diego tells the story a bit more clearly, since there are interesting points there to show.
 The increasing number of nearest neighbors increases the smoothness of the interpolated surface.
-To visualise a zoom into the region, we begin by extracting its bounding box:
+To visualize a zoom into the region, we begin by extracting its bounding box:

 ```python
 central_sd_bounds = [-117.179832, 32.655563, -117.020874, 32.769909]